open-synergy/opnsynid-l10n-indonesia/l10n_id_djbc_kb_lap_mutasi_mesin_peralatan/README.rst

 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Setting -> Modules -> Local Modules*
-5. Search For *Indonesia - Lap. for DJBC Kawasan Berikat Reporting*
+5. Search For *Indonesia - Lap.
+Mutasi Mesin/Peralatan for DJBC's Kawasan Berikat Reporting*
 6. Install the module

 Bug Tracker